 - lose skills they once had (for example, stop saying words they were using)

 ABA therapy is a type of treatment that uses Board Certified Behavior Analysts (BCBA) to formulate a program of goal driven tasks to increase behaviors that are helpful and decrease behaviors that affect learning and are harmful.
 These tasks are performed with a Registered Behavior Technician (RBT) and your child with oversight from the BCBA.

 Each child deserves the opportunity to develop their skills from a variety of modalities.

 - language based goals

-BCBAs will collaborate with PT, OT, and Speech therapists to include your child’s specific goals within the ABA program.
-Therapies can be performed in a combination of settings:
+BCBAs will work with PT, OT, and Speech therapists to include your child’s specific goals within the ABA program.
+Therapies can be performed in a combination of settings including: